Roland Gwynne: Post Adams

 Gwynne fell into depression and in 1963 suffered a stroke.
-He was admitted to Berrow Nursing and Convalescent Home in Eastbourne in March 1964, having executed a Power of Attorney allowing Sir Dingwall Bateson to take control of his financial and property affairs.
-After Bateson's death in 1967, Gwynne's solicitors applied to the Court of Protection for the appointment of a Receiver to take over from Bateson.
+He was admitted to Berrow Nursing and Convalescent Home in Eastbourne in March 1964, having executed a power of attorney allowing Sir Dingwall Bateson to take control of his financial and property affairs.
+After Bateson's death in 1967, Gwynne's solicitors applied to the Court of Protection for the appointment of a receiver to take over from Bateson.
 No family members were able or willing to take on the role, and so the Official Solicitor was appointed.
-According to Gwynne's doctor, he was unable to manage his own affairs due to 'Senile dementia with arteriosclerosis'.
+According to Gwynne's physician, he was unable to manage his own affairs due to 'Senile dementia with arteriosclerosis'.

 He died on 15 November 1971, in the nursing home, aged 89.
 His death certificate was signed by Adams.
 His last will left his estate, valued at around £1.7 million, to the late Bateson.